 - Rouch, Jean.
 (1949, April).
 Surf-riding: Sur La Cote D'Afrique.
 Notes Africaines, 42, 50-52.
 Bulletin d'information et de correspondance de l'Institut Français d'Afrique Noire (IFAN).
 Article in French -- translation assistance needed!

-Not withstanding my poor reading and comprehension of French it
+withstanding my poor reading and comprehension of French it appears

-appears that paipo/belly board surfing has been practiced along the
+that paipo/belly board surfing has been practiced along the coast of

-coast of Senegal for quite some time (a friends says the article
+Senegal for quite some time (a friends says the article suggests that

 Many thanks to Hervé Manificat for this article.
 Translation assistance needed!

 Kev Saunders contributed the cover

 starting this post.

 Alan Williams posted in the thread, "That's my Mum on the right.
 The

 camera crew were all wearing Overcoats, like people in the background!!

 Used in Picture Post magazine, a big deal back then.
 There's a cover